On this page we show how you can be your own body work specialist, so that

 lower back, your glutes, and your hamstrings.

-As noted above, I prefer to pad the business end of the Theracane with a couple of children's tube socks, held in place with some thin nylon twine.
+As noted on the prior page, I prefer to pad the "business end" of the Theracane with a couple of children's tube socks, held in place with some thin nylon twine.
 But I decided to remove the padding for the pictures below.

 The Upper Back